 You probably heard that Biden won the election.
 You also probably heard that Trump plans to fight his loss in court by filing lawsuits.
-Against the country he still runs for the time being.
+Against the country, he still runs for the time being.
 So far we have Arizona, Pennsylvania, and Michigan.
 Georgia is also undergoing a recount, which, according to Trump’s campaign, is on their behalf.

-But Trump’s plan won’t work.
+But Trump’s plan won’t turn the election.
 Here’s why:

 It’s Just A Poorly Planned Pipedream

-Trump would have to prove voter fraud, miscounted, lost, or otherwise misrepresented votes in those four states to the tune of almost a quater-million.
+Trump would have to prove voter fraud, miscounted, lost, or otherwise misrepresented votes in those four states to the tune of almost a quarter-million.
 236,486 votes to be exact (based on the numbers available when written.)
 The two states with the largest voter margins are MI with a 146,121 vote difference and PA with a 65,866 vote difference.

 Okay, so if that happens, then what?